acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 teaching: 20
 exercises: 20
 questions:
-- "How to compile a Hello World"
+- "How to run Hello World"
 objectives:
 - "To be able to compile CUDA code"
-- "To run your code on a graphics code"
+- "To run your code on a graphics node"
 keypoints:
-- "You need to use nvcc to compile code"
+- "Use nvcc to compile"
+- "CUDA source files are suffixed .cu"
+- "Use srun to execute a test on a GPU node"
 ---

-The regular hello world program is as below:
+The traditional C-language Hello World program is:

 ~~~
 #include <stdio.h>